drseg/swift-fsm/README.md

 `onEntry` and `onExit` are the final arguments to `define` and specify an array of entry and exit actions to be performed when entering or leaving the defined state.
 Note that these require array syntax rather than varargs, as a work around for limitations in Swift’s matching algorithm for functions that take multiple closure arguments.

 As the array is heterogeneous (it can include any of the four function types accepted by SwiftFSM as valid actions), a special postfix operator `*` is provided to convert a single one of these into an array of `AnyAction`.
-Wrapping the single action in an Array Initializer (`Array(unlock)`) is equivalent, and as previously, multiple actions can be combined into a heterogenous Array using the `&` operator.

 ```swift
 let _ = unlock* // preferred syntax, same as...